overture-stack/ego/README.md

 </div>

 Biomedical data requires secure protocols for authenticating users and authorizing the information and applications those users can access.
 [Ego](https://www.overture.bio/products/ego/) addresses this by facilitating user registration and providing a secure permission management system.
-An [Ego UI tool](https://github.com/overture-stack/ego-ui) was also developed to make these services accessible to all collaborators.
+An [Ego UI](https://github.com/overture-stack/ego-ui) was also developed to make these services accessible to all collaborators.

 <!--Blockqoute-->